-If you cannot file your return by the due date, file Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, or use one of the electronic filing options explained in the Form 4868 instructions.
-This will extend the due date to August 15.
+If you cannot file your return by the due date, file Form 4868 or use one of the electronic filing options explained in the Form 4868 instructions.
+Generally, this will extend the due date to August 16, 2004, because August 15, 2004, is a Sunday.
 You must file the extension by the regular due date of your return.